 In this study, the result from SEM-EDS showed that sugarcane bagasse has 9.78 % content of silica and 90.22 % content of carbon.
-Besides that, rice straw 36.14 % content of silica and 63.86 % content of carbon respectively.
-It concluded that sugarcane bagasse is more suitable for using as raw material for paper production compare to rice straw.
+Besides that, rice straw and rice husk has 36.14 % and 51.70 % content of silica and 63.86 % and 48.30 % content of carbon respectively.
+It concluded that sugarcane bagasse is more suitable for using as raw material for paper production compare to rice straw and rice husk.
 It is because high silica content can reduce the quality of paper.
 These handicaps can cause the need to add alkali to reduce or prevent silicate deposits or install a specific device to remove silica from the black liquors during pulping process.
 The need to add alkali to reduce or prevent silicate deposites to remove silica from the black liquors currently limiting the use of rice straws in paper mills [6].